 The soil profile on site is of limited vertical extent.
 This condition can be attributed to several factors of which the presence of a surface horizon of calcrete is perhaps the most important.
 It provides a durable capping, protecting bedrock against the processes of weathering, be it due to mechanical or chemical agents.
 Another contributing factor is the combination of the dry climatic conditions and bedrock with a high quartz content and low basic mineral content.
 These rock materials are resistant against chemical decomposition in dry conditions and the high quartz content thereof ensure durability in hot and dry conditions.
-Surface materials that are present therefore consist of materials transported by the river and deposited in the wider surface bed thereof.
+Surface materials that are present therefore consist of materials due to gravitational deposition.

-6.3.1 Terrace Gravels
+6.3.1 Colluvium

 Although the surface soil deposits may easily be regarded as alluvial sands transported by the Orange River, this is not the case.
-Moen (Reference 14.4 page 149) describes the presence of alluvium and terrace gravels associated with the Orange River as being present on the northeastern banks of the river in the area between Grootdrink and Groblershoop, To the southeast of Groblershoop, that is upstream of the river, the terrace gravels are encountered over a much wider area.
-This was confirmed during the investigation as the bulk of the surface soil deposits encountered consists of terrace gravels.
+Moen (Reference 14.4 page 149) describes the presence of alluvium and terrace gravels associated with the Orange River as being present on the northeastern banks of the river in the area between Grootdrink and Groblershoop.